ouspg/SecurityEngineering/Week1_Topic/README.md

 1. TODO
 2. TODO
 3. TODO

+**C)**
+1. Has your account details leaked?
+2. Screenshot of both haveibeenpwned search and spiderfoot search, you can redact information if you want.
+3. Did you change passwords that were leaked, if not, do it.

+---

 ### Feedback
 Be sure to give feedback on these tasks.
 Do you feel these to be the kind of skills you might need or want?